Pyomo/pyomo/doc/OnlineDocs/getting_started/DataInput.rst

 This section provides a brief introduction to data commands and options that are used primarily in abstract models, although they also can be used on concrete models.
-For more informatation, see the documentation in :ref:`page-managingdata'.
+For more informatation, see the documentation in :ref:`page-managingdata`.

 Data Command Files